ishantkul86/gcc-sf-coco-rrr/README.md

 - giving management a quick view of top risks, overdue controls, and remediation actions
 - making demo or hackathon workflows usable for business users who understand compliance questions but do not know the underlying schema

-****It Copilot utilizes raw regulatory data and provides the capability to ask regulatory questions in plain English and get governed, evidence-backed answers from enterprise data.
+**It utilizes raw regulatory data and provides the capability to ask regulatory questions in plain English and get governed, evidence-backed answers from enterprise data.**
-****

 For example:

 > Show critical regulatory breaches.